robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "C'mon, Sarah!
 Charlie's one of us," Bree boomed.
 "Give it a rest, will ya?"

-Sarah shrugged,
+Sarah shrugged, her face still sullen.
 Mara studied the chemise for a moment, then handed it to Charlie.

 "One size up?"